 |737-800 vs. A320||$101 million||$102.2 million|

 Starting with the cost comparison, a Boeing 737-800 is costlier than the A320.
 It is not unique to this comparison.
-Boeing, in general, is expensive than Airbus for all types.
+Boeing, in general, is more expensive than Airbus for all types.
 A comparison of different parameters shows that Airbus is a better choice than Boeing Careers.
 The only advantage Boeing 737 has, is the capacity and slightly better fuel efficiency.
 It is, however, not easy to fill up the entire aircraft for all the flights.
 Starting from its cost, A320 is cheaper than B737.
 It has a wider cabin and, most importantly, a higher range.
 A 737-800 burns 4.88 gallons of fuel per seat per hour, compared with the comparable A320’s burn of 5.13 gallons per seat per hour.
 The difference is not much.

 Why not the A320s?

 Given the above-mentioned facts, Serene Air could have picked the A320.
 It could have been a better decision due to two reasons.
-First, the airline could have a saved some buying costs.
+First, the airline could have saved some buying costs.
 Secondly, it could have added a destination that required more range.
-But most importantly, when the airline had a plan to buy an A330, then A320 could have been a better choice in the maintenance aspect.
+But most importantly, when the airline had the plan to buy an A330, the A320 could have been a better choice in the maintenance aspect.
 A small or medium-scale airline can manage maintenance easily if it has a fleet of common aircraft types.
 Maintenance of different types of aircraft is costlier in terms of training of maintenance and aircrew.
 Legacy airlines generally opt for different aircraft type fleets due to their expanded network requirements.